This article will explain how to disable the thumbnails in Nuke from being displayed, or to set them to static, to help improve performance.

 3. Navigate to the Node Graph tab

-4. Set 'postage stamp mode' to 'Static Frame'
+4. Set postage stamp mode to Static Frame

-Disabling thumbnails can be done on a per node basis, by opening the Read nodes properties, selecting the node tab and unchecking postage stamp.
-However if you would like to disable all the thumbnails in a script then you will need to modify your 'init.py' file.
-To do this please do the following:
+Disabling thumbnails can be done on a per node basis, by opening the Read nodes properties, selecting the node tab and unchecking 'postage stamp'.
+However, you can disable all thumbnails by running the following code in the Script Editor:

-1. Navigate to your .nuke directory
+1. Navigate to your ~/.nuke directory

 2. Open your init.py file in a text editor.
 If you do not have an init.py already, you will need to create one.